dalmo1991/superflexPy/doc/popular_models.rst

 The gain/loss term :math:`Q_{\textrm{RF}}`, which is a function of the state :math:`S_{\textrm{RR}}` of the reservoir, is subtracted also to the output of
-UH2: in SuperflexPy, this operation cannot be done together with the solution of the routing store but it is done afterwards.
+UH2: in SuperflexPy, this operation cannot be done at the same time as the solution of the routing store but it is done afterwards.
 For this reason, the SuperflexPy implementation of GR4J has an additional element (called "flux aggregator") that collects (through a junction element) the output of the routing store, the gain/loss term, and the output of UH2 and computes the outflow of the model using the equation

 .. math::
    & Q = Q_{\textrm{RR}} + \max(0;Q_{\textrm{UH2}} - Q_{\textrm{RF}}) \\